 “knowing that you also have a Master in heaven”

 One day all employers will stand before God in heaven.
 He will have the last word as to how people treated their employees.

 Employers should treat employees like they want God to treat them.
 The employer will stand accountable before God.
 This phrase commits the Christian businessman to Christian standards in his business.

 God expects employers to treat their employees in a just and fair manner.

 Are you even-handed with your employees?
 Do you treat your employees partially?

-The principles of justice and equality on the employer side have their bases in the person of God.
-God uses the employer who operates like him in his business.
+The principles of justice and equality on the employer side are based on the person of God.
+God uses the employer who operates like Him in his business.